checkly/checkly-cli/README.md

 ## `checkly login`

-Login with a Checkly API Key [WIP]
+Login with a Checkly API Key

 ```
 USAGE
   $ checkly login

 OPTIONS
+  -i, --account-id=account-id  Checkly account ID.
+(This flag is required if you are using -k (--api-key) flag

-  --apiKey=apiKey  Checkly API Key.
+  -k, --api-key=api-key        Checkly User API Key.
                                If you did not have one, create it at: https://app.checklyhq.com/account/api-keys
 ```

 _See code: [src/commands/login.js](https://github.com/checkly/checkly-cli/blob/v0.0.2/src/commands/login.js)_